-An added bonus of the Jungle Scout “Product Tracker” is it’s grouping options.
+A bonus of the Jungle Scout “Product Tracker” is its grouping options.

-You can keep organised by creating lists of products you might want group together e.g. niches, categories, brands etc.
+You can keep organized by creating lists of products you might want to group, e.g., niches, categories, brands, etc.

-By keeping things neat and tidy like this you can keep all of your potential products stored on Jungle Scout instead of endless spreadsheets saved to your drive.
+Keeping things neat like this allows you to keep all of your potential products stored on Jungle Scout instead of endless spreadsheets saved to your drive.

-As mentioned, the Jungle Scout extension is where the software really began to grow a reputation within the Amazon seller community.
+As mentioned, the JS extension is where the software began to grow a reputation within most Amazon seller communities.

 After all, it’s what got me into Jungle Scout…

-5 years ago another seller told me about a chrome extension that showed how many sales an Amazon product was making and how much revenue it had generated.
+Five years ago, another seller told me about a chrome extension that showed how many sales an Amazon product was making and how much revenue it had generated.

 My mind was blown.
 I was like, “I need that, NOW!”.